Optical properties of InGaN quantum wells: accurately modeling the effects of disorder: Appendix II - Carrier thermalization

 \section{Appendix II - Carrier thermalization}

 Throughout this Article, we assume carriers obey a thermalized Fermi-Dirac distribution.
-In principle, this is not obvious in the presence of disorder, especially if hopping processes dominate the carrier distribution -- which should be the case at very low temperature \cite{Miller60,Mott68}.
+In principle, this is not obvious in the presence of disorder, especially if hopping processes were to dominate the carrier distribution -- which should be the case at very low temperature \cite{Miller60,Mott68}.
 Indeed, strongly-localized hole states located in separate regions have vanishing wavefunction overlap, and thus cannot exchange energy or tunnel from one site to another.
 In this hopping regime, it is possible that some carriers remain captured in higher-energy localized states and cannot relax to lower energies.
-This has been invoked as the process underlying the S-shape of InGaN wavelength at cryogenic temperature.
+This has been invoked as the process underlying the S-shape of InGaN wavelength at cryogenic temperature \cite{Cho98}.

 At sufficiently high temperature, on the other hand, conventional band transport should dominate.
-Indeed, hole states at sufficiently high energy are delocalized, and phonon-mediated hole-hole scattering between localized and delocalized states will lead to overall thermalization.
+Indeed, hole states at sufficiently high energy are delocalized, and phonon-mediated inelastic hole-hole scattering between localized and delocalized states will lead to overall thermalization.
+To be more specific, we argue that if all localized states can exchange with the continuum of delocalized states by scattering, this leads to overall thermalization, even if there is no direct scattering between localized states.

 Fig.~\ref{fig_thermalization} sketches these two regimes.
 However, which regime prevails in specific conditions deserves some discussion.
+Below, we focus our attention on carrier-phonon scattering.
+Indeed, carrier-carrier scattering is only relevant at high carrier density (whereas we assume --and experimentally observe-- thermalization at low densities down to $10^{17}$ cm$^{-3}$), and impurity scattering is generally elastic.

-At room temperature, it appears clear that band transport should be valid.
+At room temperature, it appears clear that band transport should be valid due to phonon scattering.
 Indeed, absorption and emission of LO phonon is very fast (ps time scale or faster), and provides significant energy exchange ($E_{LO}=90$~meV) which can ionize even deeply localized states towards delocalized states.
 This scattering time is much faster than the recombination time ($\sim 10-100$~ns), providing many scattering events before carriers recombine.